Do you ever wonder – is reboot and restart the same?

-But even if we use our phones every day, how can we tell the difference between restarting your phone and rebooting it?
-It may seem like the same thing but there is quite a large difference between them.
+How can we tell the difference between restarting your phone and rebooting it?
+It may seem like the same thing but there is quite a big difference between them.
 Still confused?
 Don’t worry, we’ve explained the meanings of each term, their differences and characteristic features below!

 What does Reboot mean?